Nigeria records no COVID-19 death in last 24 hours as NCDC confirms 453 new cases

-For the first time in several months, no state in Nigeria has recorded death from COVID-19 related complications in 24 hours.
+For the first time in close to three months, Nigeria recorded zero COVID-19 death.

-The national death toll remains at 956 according to the latest on the viruse released Wednesday night by the Nigeria Centre for Disease Control (NCDC).
+The last time the country recorded no coronavirus-related death in its daily count was May 23, 2020.

-According to the NCDC 453 new infections have been recorded in 16 states bringing the total number of confirmed cases in Nigeria to 47,743.
+At the time, out of a total of 7,526 confirmed cases, the number of recoveries stood at 2,174, while 221 deaths were recorded.

 *453 new cases of #COVID19Nigeria: Lagos-113